broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 > This is a new version of an old article about lenses and prisms in Swift.
 This one contains many updates and more precisely reflects how I actually use these things in my work.
 This is also based on a [talk](https://github.com/broomburgo/Lenses-and-Prisms-in-Swift) I gave at [iOSDevUK 2017](https://www.iosdevuk.com) and [Mobilization Conference 2017](http://2017.mobilization.pl).
 I'm keeping the [old article](https://github.com/broomburgo/fun-ios/blob/master/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach-old.md) in draft as reference.

+> In date Sep 8 2018 I modified the article further, by including `Affine` in the discussion, again to reflect my current work better.

 ---

 The concept of [functional lens](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/basic-lensing) has become pretty popular in **functional programming** circles, and there are already good contributions for applying lenses to other, traditionally imperative/OO contexts, like [Javascript](https://medium.com/@dtipson/functional-lenses-d1aba9e52254#.wv5xkpy7a).
 [Brandon Williams](http://www.fewbutripe.com) has done an excellent job in introducing lenses to the [Swift community](https://www.youtube.com/watch?v=ofjehH9f-CU), and in showing [practical examples](https://www.youtube.com/watch?v=A0VaIKK2ijM) when working with something like `UIView`, a radically **OOP construct** that an iOS developer has to work with on a daily basis.